scottlafetra/VersAbility/Rules/Rules.md

 If at any time you would need to draw or reveal cards from your deck and your deck is empty, shuffle your discard facedown and make that your new deck.

+At this time, before suffling, you may **Recast**.
+If you choose to Recast, you may exchange up to 5 cards from your sideboard into your deck.
+The max amount of swaps is decreased by 1 for each "Exhausted" condition you have.

-Unfortunatly, each time this hapens you gain 4 stacks of fatigue.
+Unfortunatly, each time this hapens you gain 2 Fatigue and the Exhausted Condition.
 You might also gain stacks of fatigue from certain actions.
 Fatigue stacks don't do anything individually, but will start penalizing you in large amounts.

-If you have 4 or more stacks, you are "Exhausted", which increased the cost of Adapt and Study by 1 AP each.
+The first time a player reaches 5+ Fatigue each game, they gain a Exhausted Condition.

-If you have 8 or more stacks, you are "Drained", causing you to pass out. **If this happens you are knocked out.**
+If you have 10 or more stacks, you are knocked out.

 Some Actions have the opportunity to inflict Conditions on your target.